-Accommodation includes 27 bedrooms, gardens, a chapel, meeting rooms – space and refreshment for individuals and groups.
+Accommodation at Holland House includes 27 bedrooms, meeting rooms, a Chapel and gardens – space and refreshment for individuals and groups.

 The oldest part of the House dates from the early seventeenth century.
-Here you find a comfortable reception area, library room, drawing room and a beamed dining room with an inglenook fire place.
-Upstairs we have a selection of mostly twin bedrooms, and prayer and study rooms.
+Here you find a comfortable Reception area, Library Room, Drawing Room and a beamed Dining Room with an inglenook fire place.
+Upstairs we have a selection of mostly twin bedrooms, and our Prayer and Study rooms.
 The ‘Library Loft’ bedroom has a small sitting area, perfect for retreat leaders or those engaged in study or one to one meetings.

-The modern block includes 18 bedrooms (16 x single, 2 x twin) and a large conference room.
-The conference room holds up to 50 people seated, has an excellent sound and lighting system, includes a laptop computer, lectern and interactive white-board, all connected to the internet.
+The modern block includes 18 bedrooms (16 x single, 2 x twin) and a large Conference Room.
+The Conference Room holds up to 50 people seated, has an excellent sound and lighting system, including a laptop computer, lectern and interactive white-board, all connected to the internet.

 It can also hold 20+ people engaged in body-work retreats, with window-doors that open into the gardens, perfect for practising outside on sunny days.

 Also in the grounds we have a small house called ‘The Den’.
-This has a good sized meeting space (15-20), a kitchen, toilet facilities and two bedrooms and a bathroom upstairs.
-The Den has underfloor heating and is a favorite with body-work groups and artists, and also those seeking a quiet place away from any possible disturbance.
-It is also perfect for children or young people as it has direct access to the gardens and is self-contained – bring your school or youth club!
+This has a good sized meeting space (15-20) with toilet facilities.
+The Den has underfloor heating and is a favourite with those seeking a quiet place away from any possible disturbance.

-Please contact us to find out more and discuss your visit or if you would like to visit and see first-hand what we can offer we will be pleased to arrange a tour of the House.
+Please contact our Reservations Department to find out more and discuss your visit or to arrange a tour of the House.